RippeLab/ALT-FISH/README.md

     "_single_spot_shape_features_and_intensities" : shape and intensity features for each segmented spot sorted by position, nucleus and spot id

-  * pdf with a basic droplet abundance vs. concentration plot
+* images with the created nuclear and spot masks for visual inspection, publication or optional
 * fit parameters (only in R command line)
 * optional: an image with the created nuclear and aggregate masks for visual inspection (for each cell)